aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-stream.en.md

 You start with creating a Kinesis data stream.

-In Kinesis Data Stream a **shard** is the base throughput unit.
-One shard provides a capacity of 1MB/sec data input and 2MB/sec data output.
-One shard can support up to 1000 PUT records per second.
-You will specify the number of shards needed when you create the data stream.

 1. Navigate to the [Kinesis Console](https://console.aws.amazon.com/kinesis)

 1. If displayed, up press **Get Started** in the service welcome dialog